acm-projects/Ready-Pet-Go/README.md

 - Discuss and finalize tech stack (first build night)
 - Front-end
   - Set up and install needed software, watch tutorials on tech stack, complete practice projects.
 Create wireframes for pages (2 weeks)
+  - Code pages to simulate taking care of the pet, sending the user reminders, and any other necessary pages (3 weeks)
-  - Code pages, authenticate with Firebase UI login (4 weeks)
+  - Authenticate with Firebase UI login (1 week)
   - Integrate with Backend (2 weeks)
   - Presentation preparation and finishing touches (2 weeks)
 - Back-end
   - Set up and install needed software, watch tutorials on tech stack, complete practice projects (2 weeks)
-  - Add Firestore database for user accounts and their pets and Firebase authentication for users to log into the app (2 weeks)
+  - Add Firestore database for user accounts and their pets.
+Track user's progress/tasks for a certain pet in the database (2 weeks)
+  - Firebase authentication for users to log into the app (1 week)
-  - Implement distance-tracking feature for pet walks (2 weeks)
+  - Implement distance-tracking feature for pet walks (1 week)
   - Integrate with front-end (2 weeks)
   - Presentation preparation and finishing touches (2 weeks)
                                                                            |